dhollerbach/chef/README.md

 * **Supermarkets - should I use the public one or make a private one?**
   * Depends on your needs but if you want a private one, it's common to make a GitHub repo and keep your cookbooks there.
 You could also create a supermarket internally link a url to it.
 Just be sure to change the Berksfile 'source' in your cookbook to that new link or url

+* **How do I make chef-client run on a schedule?**
+  * Go to https://supermarket.chef.io and go to the chef-client cookbook.